amplitude/ampli-examples/browser/typescript/v2/react-app/README.md

 1. Create a `.env` with your API keys
    1. `cp .env.example .env`
    2. Set your Amplitude API key
-   3. (Optional) To use Segment middleware set a Segment write key
+   3. (Optional) To use Segment plugin set a Segment write key
 2. `yarn install`

 ### Run the app